 Additional opportunity for students to complete a task

-In exceptional circumstances and after negotiation with the teacher and head of learning area, a student may be provided with additional opportunity to complete an assessment task.
+In exceptional circumstances and after negotiation with the teacher and Heads of Learning Area, a student may be provided with additional opportunity to complete an assessment task.
 The mark awarded for this task will be judged on a basis which is equitable and fair for all students in the course, while taking into consideration the individual’s situation.

-Plagiarism is the use of the work of another person and the presentation of this as one’s own effort.
+Plagiarism is stealing phrases from writings of another and publishing or claiming them as one’s own (Learnthat.org).
 It can be deliberate or due to lack of care.
-Students who plagiarise will be dealt with by the head of learning area and their assessment adjusted to reflect the degree to which the work is not their own.
-All work submitted for assessment must be the original work of the student, unless any unoriginal content is clearly discriminated and the source acknowledged in the appropriate manner (references).
+Students who plagiarise will be dealt with by the Head of Learning Area and their assessment mark adjusted to reflect the degree to which the work is not their own.
+All work submitted must be the original work of the student, unless any original content is clearly discriminated and the source acknowledged in the appropriate manner.

-Cheating and plagiarism breach the school behaviour code and will result in a behaviour record and can result in further disciplinary action.
+Any activity that allows a student to have an unfair advantage over other students is unacceptable.
+All work submitted, including practical assessments must be the students own work.
+Cheating and/or plagiarism is a breach of the school behaviour code and will result in a behaviour record and can result in further disciplinary action.

 Assessment review procedures

 Students are entitled to check their results.
 This may relate to a single task or assessment, or to the end of semester marks and grades.
 Students who wish to do this must initially approach the course teacher.
-If the issue is not settled, the student and parent should address their concerns in writing to the head of learning area.
-Where this does not resolve the issue, an appeals panel consisting of the head of learning area or their nominee, a deputy principal and a Student Services representative may be formed.
+If the issue is not settled, the student and parent should address their concerns in writing to Heads of Learning Area.
+Where this does not resolve the issue, an appeals panel consisting of Heads of Learning Area or their nominee, a Deputy Principal and a Student Services representative may be formed.